kailerlaino/Canopy/README.md

 ## Plotting and analysis
 1. Use `source ~/venv/bin/activate && cd scripts && ./process_down_file.sh <result_dir>` to preprocess down files - if a file has already been processed, this script skips the file - so you can safely rerun it on the same eval_results directory if new files have been added.
-2. Use `./scripts/plots/plot_thr.py` for motivation figures
-3. Use `./scripts/plots/plot_thr_delay.py` for thr vs delay plots.
+3. Use `cd ./scripts/plots/ && python3 plot_thr_delay.py ~/eval_results/deep_buffer_real_world/` to plot thr vs delay plots for the deep buffer model on real world traces.
+This script can plot multiple models in one figure as well - just give it a list of directories, and it will plot one line per directory.